flou/brume/README.rst

 Assets
 ~~~~~~

-If 'assets' configuration is present you can send additionnal resource to target s3 URI (like user data script, application config file, ...).
+If 'assets' configuration is present you can send additionnal resources to
+target s3 URI (like user data script, application config file, ...).

 In your template, you can build assets url like this: